Community Fruit Trees

 How did the Community Fruit Trees program begin?

-In 2018, the Community Fruit Trees program launched in Orlando, where we planted 200 Community Fruit Trees.
+In 2018, the Community Fruit Trees program launched in Orlando, Florida where we planted 200 Community Fruit Trees.
 In November 2019, we began offering grants to folks across the USA to bring Community Fruit Trees to their towns.
 In 2021 the initiative successfully planted 1,000 Community Fruit Trees in 30 communities across 20 states.
 Learn more about our 2021 planting here.
 To date we have planted over 2,000 Community Fruit Trees.
-Our goal is to inspire and empower people to plant one million fruit trees across the nation.

 Is Planting Trees a Fruitful Investment?

 You bet it is!
-A fruit tree typically costs our program around $30 (the cost of a dozen pounds of fruit) plus the time needed to plant it and minimal ongoing care.
-That’s it.
+A fruit tree typically costs our program around $30 (the cost of a dozen pounds of fruit) plus the cost of mulch and tree protection and the time needed to plant it and minimal ongoing care.
 That small effort will provide fresh, local, nutritious fruit for your community for many years to come.
 A single mature persimmon tree has the ability to grow as much as 90 to 100 pounds of fresh fruit in one season, talk about a return on investment!
-We want to help ensure your success, please utilize the variety of resources linked below for a wealth of knowledge and support!
+We want to help ensure your success.
+Please utilize the variety of resources linked below for a wealth of knowledge and support!

 Community Fruit Trees FAQ – For more specific information and any additional questions.